Acren/AutoSettings-Docs/docs/troubleshooting.md

 A mistake or oversight in the implementation could explain the issue.

-**If the CVar is part of Unreal Engine, make sure you really understand what it does**
+**If the CVar is part of Unreal Engine, check again what it's meant to do**

-Many CVars do not make an obvious visual difference in the viewport and an incomplete understanding could be causing you to think it's not working when it actually is.
+Many CVars do not make an obvious visual difference in the viewport and there may be some sort of misunderstanding causing it to appear like it's not working when it actually is.

 # Further troubleshooting